mxskylar/american-shavian-transliterator/README.md

 # american-shavian-transliterator

 This Node.js module transliterates English written in the Latin alphabet to the [Shavian alphabet](https://www.shavian.info/) as it is pronounced in the "general" American dialect.
+You can use it at: https://mxskylar.github.io/american-shavian-transliterator/

 The [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) and the [pronouncingjs](https://github.com/aparrish/pronouncingjs) package by `aparrish` are used to determine how words are pronounced.